The World Federalist Institute

 Federalism and Global Governance

-The Institute continues the study of federalism in addressing contemporary policy challenges in global governance that GlobalSolutions.org' predecessor organizations has pioneered for decades.
+The Institute substantiates the importance of effective international decision-making and action to address contemporary policy challenges of global governance that GlobalSolutions.org's predecessor organizations pioneered and promoted for decades.

-The continued applicability of federalism in global governance is the focus of discussions and publications by many of the the Institute's Fellows.
-Emerging global concerns are identified by CGS policy and program staff, Board members and WFI Fellows, who collaborate in examining these concerns and proposing innovative policy and institutional solutions.
-Proposals by the Institute may include recommendations for new international norms, the development of regional or multilateral structures, or the establishment of entirely new global institutions.
+The above examples illustrate the applicability of federalist principles for global governance.
+They also illustrate the focus of discussions and publications by many of the Institute's members.
+Fellows identify emerging global concerns.
+They then propose to Board members innovative policy and institutional solutions such as recommendations for new international norms, the development of regional or multilateral structures, and the establishment of entirely new global institutions.